 ‘Very Good Friends’

-Trump hosted the Turkish leader at the White House on the same day as the impeachment inquiry hearings.
+.
 Despite heightened tensions on many different policies, he offered a warm welcome to Erdoğan in what was considered a much-anticipated encounter.

 “We’ve been friends for a long time, almost from Day 1.
 We understand each others’ country.
 We understand where we are coming from.
 They’re highly respected in their country and in the region,” he told Erdoğan in the Oval Office, adding that he is “a great fan” of the Turkish head of state.